M-o-a-T/moat/doc/spec_message.rst

   Bit 4 of the function code, when set, indicates that the contents are incomplete and should be combined with the next message before being processed.
-Clients may not support this.
+Clients may, servers must support this.

   A server should log messages on channel 1.
 It may not reject them.